Memories of filming ‘Swallows & Amazons’ (1974) from Jane Grendon

 Sophie Neville with the cast of Swallows

-Sophie Neville, Suzanna Hamilton, Sten Grendon, Lesley Bennett, Kit Seymour, Simon West with Daphne Neville off to a Puffin Club event promoting the film and new Puffin edition of ‘Swallows and Amazons’ organised by the legendary Kaye Webb in London photo: Woman Magazine
+Sophie Neville, Suzanna Hamilton, Sten Grendon, Lesley Bennett, Kit Seymour, Simon West with Daphne Neville at a Puffin Club event for the new edition of ‘Swallows and Amazons’ organised by Kaye Webb in London photo: Woman Magazine

-When I look back on our lives as they were forty years ago I can’t help smiling.
+When I look back on our lives as they were fifty years ago, I can’t help smiling.
 Whilst one is impacted by fashions that were too unfortunate to be revived – those collars we thought so groovy – other things haven’t changed at all.
 I don’t think sailing shoes or jean jackets have ever been out of circulation.

 Claude Whatham on the shore of Coniston Water ~ photo: Daphne Neville